Brazil Supreme Court panel orders ex-President Bolsonaro to stand trial over alleged coup plan

-RIO DE JANEIRO (AP) — A panel of justices on Brazil's Supreme Court has accepted charges against former President Jair Bolsonaro over an alleged attempt to stay in office after his 2022 election defeat, and they have ordered the former leader to stand trial.
+RIO DE JANEIRO (AP) — A panel of Brazil Supreme Court justices on Wednesday unanimously accepted charges against former President Jair Bolsonaro over an alleged attempt to stay in office after his 2022 election defeat, and ordered him to stand trial.

-All five justices ruled in favor of accepting the charges leveled by Prosecutor-General Paulo Gonet.
-Last month, Gonet charged Bolsonaro and 33 others of attempting a coup that included a plan to poison his successor and current President Luiz Inácio Lula da Silva and kill a Supreme Court judge.
+Prosecutor-General Paulo Gonet has accused Bolsonaro and 33 others of attempting a coup that included a plan to poison his successor, current President Luiz Inácio Lula da Silva, and kill a Supreme Court judge.

 “Coups kill,” Justice Flávio Dino said when casting his vote.
 “It doesn’t matter if it happens today, the following month or a few years later.”

-Prosecutor-General Paulo Gonet on Tuesday said those facing the charges sought to maintain Bolsonaro in power "at all costs," in a multi-step scheme that accelerated after the far-right politician lost to current President Luiz Inácio Lula da Silva in the election.
+Gonet on Tuesday said those facing the charges sought to keep Bolsonaro in power "at all costs," in a multi-step scheme that accelerated after the far-right politician lost to the current president.

 That was a reference to the Jan.
-8, 2023, riot, when Bolsonaro's die-hard supporters stormed and trashed the Supreme Court, presidential palace and Congress in Brasilia a week after Lula took office.
+8, 2023, riot when Bolsonaro supporters stormed the Supreme Court, presidential palace and Congress in Brasilia a week after Lula took office.

-The Supreme Court is analyzing whether to accept the charges against eight of the 34 people Gonet accused of participating in the coup plan.
+De Moraes on Wednesday showed the panel a video with scenes from that day.
+“We had a very violent coup attempt,” he said.
+“A savage violence, in total incivility, with the request for military intervention in the coup d’état.”

-As well as Bolsonaro, the court will vote on the accusations faced by his running mate during the 2022 election and former Defense Minister Walter Braga Netto, ex-Justice Minister Anderson Torres and his aide-de-camp Mauro Cid, among others.
-The court will decide on the fate of the others later.
+Bolsonaro's running mate during the 2022 election and former Defense Minister Walter Braga Netto, ex-Justice Minister Anderson Torres and his aide-de-camp Mauro Cid, among others, will also stand trial.
+The court will decide on the others' fate later.

+Bolsonaro, a former military officer who was known to express nostalgia for the country’s past dictatorship, openly defied Brazil’s judicial system during his 2019-2022 term in office.

+He has sought to shore up political support before the possible trial, including with a protest in Rio de Janeiro earlier this month.
+Local media said around 18,000 people attended, based on figures from a monitoring project linked to the University of Sao Paulo.

 Credit: AP